How Children Learn and Grow with Music on the Playground

 In addition to the instruments of your choice, you can add some shade to make the area more appealing.

-Your music garden doesn't have to take up much space in your playground, but it will provide excellent opportunities for creative play that boosts the development of the children who use the play equipment.
+Your music garden doesn't have to take up much space in your playground, but it will provide excellent opportunities for music play that boosts the development of the children who use the play equipment.
 Start planning yours today, and watch as creativity soars in your outdoor play area.